Ajayt036/About-Me/README.md

 - 2020 - Started studying Statistics and devloping Statistical models in R.
 - 2021 - Promoted to Business and Data Analyst, became part of COO team, and started to build statistical models to meet the business targets numbers.

 - Currently - Started my Masters of Science in Business Analytics at Cal state university Eastbay.
-New to Github and hopeful to build few projects and contribute into Data science community in a real tangible way.
+New to Github and hopeful to build few projects and contribute into Data science community in a real tangible way